This blog is the second of four covering my Fishing Adventure in a Canyon in Namibia. For the first blog in the series, click here.

 I’m not too sure whether this was the kiss of death for that night but at that precise moment our pleasant evening turned into a nightmare from hell.
 First of all, as we were sitting there, Anna noticed a small mouse sitting on her sleeping bag, having a little nibble at her breakfast for the following day.
 We couldn’t believe it, it didn’t even seem perturbed when we ran over to it shouting and waving our arms, it simply looked at us, took one more gobble of food and scurried underneath the small overhanging rock next to our beds.

 “I can’t believe it,” cried Anna, “after all I was saying and then this happens!”
-Unfortunately this little mouse had been at three of Anna’s bags of food, two breakfasts and one lucky dip of nuts and raisins and dried veggies, our trail mix for munching on the way.
+Unfortunately this little mouse had been at three of Anna’s bags of food, two breakfasts and one lucky dip of nuts and raisins and dried veggies, our trail mix for munching on the way on our Fishing Adventure in a Canyon.

 Neither of us really wanted to eat this, we were now down a bit of food.
 This didn’t really matter, as we had got extra, it was just very frustrating.
 There was no way we were going to sleep where we had put our beds and we knew we had to move a fair distance to get away from this tenacious mouse.
 I was gutted, it was a nice little sheltered spot, but when the mouse came out again and simply looked at us, cheekily, the writing was on the wall for that particular campsite.
 We were in a mouse madness territory, and there was no way it would let her sleep peacefully tonight.